-Links to the Clean Sky Links to the Clean Sky 2 Programme High-level Objectives 132 This topic is located in the demonstration a area: NA conceptual aircraft/air The outcome of the project will mainly contribute to the following conceptual aircraft/air transport type as presented in the scene setter:NAWith expected impacts related to the Programme high-level objectives: Reducing CO 2 emissions Reducing NO x emissions Reducing Noise emissions Improving EU Competitiveness Improving Mobility \boxtimes \boxtimes \boxtimes \boxtimes \boxtimes
+Links to the Clean Sky 2 Programme High-level Objectives This topic is located in the demonstration a area: NA The outcome of the project will mainly contribute to the following conceptual aircraft/air transport type as presented in the scene setter: With expected impacts related to the Programme high-level objectives: Reducing CO 2 emissions Improving EU Competitiveness Improving Mobility ⊠ $\boxtimes$ $\boxtimes$ $\boxtimes$ ⊠

-$^{^{\}rm 131}$ The start date corresponds to actual start date with all legal documents in place.
+$^{\rm 133}$ The start date corresponds to actual start date with all legal documents in place.

-132For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
+&lt;sup>134For further info see Chapter 1 "Introduction to the Programme Scene Setter / Objectives" with key technology themes / demonstration areas.
 Detailed information available in the CS2 Development Plan accessible via the Clean Sky JU Website and EC Participant Portal.